Tech Paper NGL Recovery - A New Concept for an Old Scrubber

-We provide a complete range of multiphase separators engineered to the specific application and location.
-The customization ensures that the design will efficiently and effectively separate inlet fluids into individual phases for further processing.
+We provide a complete range of multiphase separators engineered to your specific application.
+Customization ensures that the design will most efficiently and effectively separate inlet fluids into individual phases.

-Our multiphase separators are typically fitted with effective inlet devices to absorb the momentum of the inlet fluid and a series of internal baffles for proper fluid distribution.
-In addition, coalescing elements, cyclones, and vanes are used to minimize disturbance and aid separation.
+Our multiphase separators are typically fitted with inlet devices to absorb the momentum of the inlet fluid and a series of internal baffles for proper fluid distribution.
+Coalescing elements, cyclones, and vanes are used to minimize disturbance and aid separation.

-Experience with heavy crude oils in Canada, Colombia, and Venezuela has given us the expertise to design equipment that meets the most demanding requirements.
+We developed expertise with heavy crude oils first hand in Canada, Colombia, and Venezuela and can design equipment that meets the most demanding requirements.

-The treatment of heavy crude oil poses many special challenges because of the high viscosity and low oil-water density differential.
-Additionally, suspended solids are often present in the inlet streams, necessitating solids jetting systems for flushing the solids from the separators.
-Specially developed coalescing devices assist in the removal of dispersed water and suspended solids from heavy oils.
+The high viscosity and low oil-water density of heavy crude oil poses many special challenges.
+Often present in inlet streams, suspended solids must be flushed from the separators with a solids jetting system.
+Specially developed coalescing devices also assist in the removal of dispersed water and suspended solids from heavy oils.